Gevrey-Chambertin: Origins

-As in England, Île de France and in the South of France, vines in Burgundy were planted very early on.
+As in the Île de France and the South of France, vines in Burgundy were planted very early on.
 Only in Gevrey-Chambertin, however, have archaeological digs been able to find Gallo-Roman vines dating back to the 1st Century BC.
 The outline of 120 vine stocks was discovered in 2008, during the expansion of a residential development that was updating 300 septic tanks all lined up in an area of 6 km2.
 This archaeological discovery corroborates with texts written by Pliny the Elder and Columella, making it credible that the Gallo-Roman vines in Gevrey-Chambertin were the first vines to be planted in Bourgogne.
 The vines were planted in rows, just as they would be today, but the choice of land used and its exposure were quite different: the Gallo-Roman vines were planted on plains, as opposed to the terraces that most of today's Côtes de Nuits is grown on.
 Furthermore, wines made from these vines would have had a different taste, notably because the Gallo-Romans added spices as preservatives.